cindynyoumsigit/MachineLearning/UnsupervisedLearningAndDimensionalityReduction/README.txt

 # READ ME TXT

-## This is a description of how to run the code I implemented for CS7641 Assignment 2.

 There are a total of 2 Jupyter notebooks, one notebook for each dataset I ran all the unsupervised and dimensionality reduction algorithms onI implemented.

 File 1: Adultdataset.ipynb